 Don’t Devalue Your Brand

 In hard times, it’s easy to panic and resort to big cuts for a short-term win.
 Don’t do it.
-Focus instead on providing value for specific consumer tribes.
+Focus instead on providing value for specific consumer communities.
 This will help build momentum that you can leverage after the downturn.

 Also, think about the promotions your audience likes.
 A time-limited offer may be more motivating, and stackable offers add extra value.
 Highlighting your free perks can provide a personal touch that helps you stand out.